appbricks/spacenode-cookbook/README.md

   alias vs='docker run --privileged --rm -p 4495:4495 -p 4495:4495/udp -v $(pwd)/:/vpn -it appbricks/vpn-server'
   ```

+On the [releases page](https://github.com/appbricks/vpn-server/releases), you can find scripts to make the above changes to you local systems profile.

 ## Usage

 The `vs` CLI script provides the following options.